 Google, for example, developed Kubernetes, donated it to the Cloud Native Computing Foundation (CNCF), and now offers a managed Kubernetes version through Google Kubernetes Engine (GKE).
 GKE feels more robust to many developers than Elastic Container Service (Docker-based) and Elastic Kubernetes Service (EKS), both offered by AWS.

-Better yet, Google’s extensive background in Machine Learning, Artificial Intelligence, and Internet Search can be valuable to organizations looking to leverage cloud data analytics and Business Intelligence solutions.
+Google’s extensive background in Machine Learning, Artificial Intelligence, and Internet Search can be valuable to organizations looking to leverage cloud data analytics and Business Intelligence solutions.

 Check out our GCP vs AWS vs Azure guide here to compare the two providers in more detail.

-Today, Alibaba Cloud is the top challenger to AWS, Azure, GCP, and IBM Cloud with its 100+ cloud products.
+Of all the AWS alternatives out there today, Alibaba Cloud is the top challenger to AWS, Azure, GCP, and IBM Cloud with its 100+ cloud products.
 The China-based provider offers public, private, hybrid, and multi-cloud offerings, similar to the US-based players.

 Alibaba Cloud also offers a range of managed services, including elastic load balancing, object storage, database, and website hosting services.

-You can also leverage its robust artificial intelligence, machine learning, and data analytics solutions for your online business or enterprise.
+You can leverage its robust artificial intelligence, machine learning, and data analytics solutions for your online business or enterprise.
 Alibaba Cloud pricing is also more competitive, making it an attractive choice for businesses that want high-quality cloud services on a budget.

 9. Microsoft Azure – Top AWS alternative for enterprise applications and Windows licenses